Department of Engineering and Technology, University of Wisconsin-Stout, Menomonie, WI

 Peroneus longus muscle.

-Experimentally measured EMG and calculated muscle excitations are a function of time.
+Experimentally measured EMG and calculated muscle activations are a function of time.
 To quantify the relationship between these time varying signals, cross-correlation was used.
-To present a complete picture of the time varying data, plots of the calculated muscle excitations, measured EMG, and cross-correlation are included for walking (Fig. S1), race walking (Fig. S2), and running (Fig. S3).
+To present a complete picture of the time varying data, plots of the calculated muscle activations, measured EMG, and cross-correlation are included for walking (Fig. S1), race walking (Fig. S2), and running (Fig. S3).